supakeen/alarm-scherm/README.md

-# BellTFT
+# alarm-scherm

-The `BellTFT` firmware is meant for the LilyGo TTGo T-Display ESP32 module.
+The `alarm-scherm` firmware is meant for the LilyGo TTGo T-Display ESP32 module.

-## Wormouth

-This repository and firmware is part of the [Wormouth](https://supakeen.com/project/wormouth) project.
-You can find where the `BellTFT` sources its data and what you need to set up to send information to the `BellTFT` there.

 ## Requirements